Tythos/strappy/README.rst

 The "lib/" folder includes several useful external JavaScript libraries:

+* *Animaniac* is a slick little procedural animation library.
+I think you'll like it.
+Plays well with others--Facets in particular.

 * *handlebars* is the templating engine; see the "HBS" section for more details

-* *hbs-loader* is a RequireJS plugin for facilitating HBS loading and rendering straight to DOM, which makes it super-streamlined for load-once templates within Facet modules--no matter how many times that module is loaded or used (see Facets for more details).
+* *hbs-loader* is a RequireJS plugin to facilitate template loading at the module level, particularly for Facets.

 * *require* is the RequireJS module manager, used to bootstrap the entry point, expose the main "require()" method, and give modules a way to "define()*"